grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 Faust support thanks to **libfaust** embedding the **Interpreter** backend has been added.
 It allows to **edit/compile/execute** DSP programs on the fly, with acceptable peformances (even if using the [LLVM JIT](https://llvm.org) would allow to generate faster code, but as the expense of a much more complicated installation procedure).

-The VCV Prototype module [faust branch](https://github.com/VCVRack/VCV-Prototype/tree/faust) has to be used for now.

 ### Editing/compiling/executing DSP files

 Faust DSP files have to be loaded in VCV Prototype and edited in a external editor (Visual Studio Code, Atom...).
 Each time the file is saved, it will be recompiled and executed.
 To possibly save compilation time, the DSP machine code is saved in a cache, and possibly restored the next time the session will be loaded.